tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   **Sample answer:** Using customer segmentation, a portfolio can be categorized by industry, location, revenue, account size, and the number of employees to reveal where risk and opportunity live within the portfolio.
 These patterns can provide key measurable data for more predictive credit risk management.

-Explain to students that we will be learning how to use Scikit-learn and cloud-based tools to implement clustering and customer segmentation.
+Explain to students that in Today's class, they will learn how to use Scikit-learn to implement clustering and customer segmentation.

+Answer any questions before moving on.

 ---